Omar-Alaa-Elzanaty/askfm/README.md

 ## some of things i will pleasure if you do:
 1. you can tell me what precent of using opp in the project.
-2. tell me about any bugs that may be face you during testing of the code.
+2. tell me about any bugs that may be face you during testing .
 3. suggest features with some hint to do it(prefered).